glouppe/info8006-introduction-to-ai/course-syllabus.md

 The schedule and slides are available at [github.com/glouppe/info8006-introduction-to-ai](https://github.com/glouppe/info8006-introduction-to-ai).
 - In HTML and in PDFs.
-- Posted/updated online the day before the lesson (hopefully).
+- Minor updates up to the day before the lesson.
-- Minor improvements/fixes from previous years.

 .center.width-80[![](figures/course-syllabus/slides.png)]